bkjones/bunnyq/README.rst

 =================
-What is Bunny?
+What is Bunnyq?
 =================

-Bunny aims to be a RabbitMQ administration and testing/development swiss army knife.
+Bunnyq aims to be a RabbitMQ administration and testing/development swiss army knife.
 It allows you to do a large (and growing) number of tasks that are supported by RabbitMQ's RESTful HTTP Management API.
 To get a list of current tasks that are supported, run '?' from within the shell.
 Here's the output